 }

-• Configure your server to send proper CORS headers: Access-Control-Allow-Origin: *.
+• Configure your server to send CORS headers, such as Access-Control-Allow-Origin: *.

-• Use a proxy server to serve documents from the same origin.
+• Use a proxy so documents are served from the same origin.

 • For local development, use a local server instead of file:// URLs.